kumarsunil0007/kumarsunil0007/README.md

 :heavy_check_mark: 💞️ I’m looking to collaborate on all kinds of projects ( private as well as open source)

-:heavy_check_mark: 📫 you can reach me with my Skype - live:suniltaank786
+:heavy_check_mark: 📫 you can reach me with my Skype/Teams handle - live:suniltaank786

 <!---
 kumarsunil0007/kumarsunil0007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.